saichaitanyad1/swe_agent/code_graph_toolkit_full_inline_source.md

 from .exporters import compact_for_llm

 PROMPT_CONTROLLERS = (
     "You are a senior backend reviewer.
+Analyze the provided code graph focused on web controllers.
+"
-Analyze the provided code graph focused on web controllers.\n" "Goal: identify endpoints, auth boundaries, cross-service calls, and risky patterns.\n" "Return a structured report with:\n"
+    "Goal: identify endpoints, auth boundaries, cross-service calls, and risky patterns.
+"
+    "Return a structured report with:
+"
-    "1) Endpoint inventory (HTTP method, path if available, controller class, method name).\n" "2) Downstream calls per endpoint (internal services, DAOs, http clients).\n" "3) Security notes (missing auth/validation, deserialization of request bodies, exception leakage).\n" "4) Duplications or dead endpoints (no callers, overlapping paths).\n" "5) Suggestions: refactoring and tests.\n"
+    "1) Endpoint inventory (HTTP method, path if available, controller class, method name).
+"
+    "2) Downstream calls per endpoint (internal services, DAOs, http clients).
+"
+    "3) Security notes (missing auth/validation, deserialization of request bodies, exception leakage).
+"
+    "4) Duplications or dead endpoints (no callers, overlapping paths).
+"
+    "5) Suggestions: refactoring and tests.
+"
     "Only use the provided graph.
-If data is missing, call it out explicitly.\n" )
+If data is missing, call it out explicitly.
+"
+)

 PROMPT_LISTENERS = (
     "You are a senior backend reviewer.
-Analyze the provided code graph focused on event/message listeners.\n" "Return a structured report with:\n"
+Analyze the provided code graph focused on event/message listeners.
+"
+    "Return a structured report with:
+"
+    "1) Listener inventory (annotation or interface, event/topic/queue if available, class.method).
+"
+    "2) Fan-in / fan-out: what triggers these listeners and what they call downstream.
+"
+    "3) Ordering, retries, idempotency signals; potential dead-letter handling or lack thereof.
+"
+    "4) Concurrency hotspots or long-running work in listeners.
+"
+    "5) Suggestions: backpressure safeguards, poison message handling, observability.
+"
-    "1) Listener inventory (annotation or interface, event/topic/queue if available, class.method).\n" "2) Fan-in / fan-out: what triggers these listeners and what they call downstream.\n" "3) Ordering, retries, idempotency signals; potential dead-letter handling or lack thereof.\n" "4) Concurrency hotspots or long-running work in listeners.\n" "5) Suggestions: backpressure safeguards, poison message handling, observability.\n" "Only use the provided graph.
-If data is missing, call it out explicitly.\n" )
+    "Only use the provided graph.
+If data is missing, call it out explicitly.
+"
+)